openclarity/docs.openclarity.io/content/docs/kubeclarity/private-registry/cli/_index.md

 weight: 100
 ---

 The KubeClarity CLI can read a configuration file that stores credentials for private registries.
+(For details, on using an external configuration file, see {{% xref "/docs/kubeclarity/external-config-file-cli/_index.md" %}}).

 Example registry section of the configuration file: